-- e.
-The following should be included with the NOI Form: - i.
-A feasibility study on conservation, reuse, and/or alternative disposal methods of the wastewater as described in section II.D.2.d., above. - ii.
-A demonstration that the Discharger has considered discharge to the sanitary sewer, groundwater infiltration, wastewater re-use, or other discharge options for the treated wastewater, and that it is infeasible to discharge to the sanitary sewer system, to re-use the treated wastewater, or to discharge the wastewater otherwise lawfully. - iii.
-A description of the treatment system to be used for removing pollutants from the wastewater, if applicable, including a diagram showing the treatment process. - iv.
-The preventive maintenance procedures and schedule for the treatment system. - v.
-The type of chemicals that will be used, if any, during the operation and maintenance of the treatment system. - vi.
-Creekside construction dewatering operations2.
-Creekside dewatering discharges are determined to have hydrologic connection and/or similar water chemistry between groundwater and surface water.
-Creekside construction dewatering operations for the purposes of this General Permit are defined as the dewatering of groundwater (1) where the dewatering is necessary during construction operations, and (2) where the groundwater has a direct hydrologic connection with, and similar mineral chemistry for TDS, chloride, and sulfate to the surface waterbody to which it will be discharged.
-For Creekside construction dewatering operations, the following additional information shall be submitted with an NOI. - (a) Best Management Practices (BMPs) for preventing degradation of water quality or impairment of receiving water beneficial uses, and - (b) Demonstration of direct hydrologic connection and similar water chemistry between the groundwater and the surface water substantiated with hydrogeological and analytical data and certified by a registered hydrogeologist.
-Water isotope tracing and other geophysical techniques may be used to demonstrate hydrologic connectivity.
-In addition, when feasible, evidence of the physical connection between the groundwater and the surface water body could be demonstrated by stream depletion or drawdown.
+- d.
+Upon request, the Discharger shall submit any additional information that the Executive Officer deems necessary to determine whether the discharge meets the criteria for coverage under this Order, or to prescribe an appropriate monitoring and reporting program, or both. - e.
+The following should be included with the NOI Form: - 1) A feasibility study on conservation, reuse, and/or alternative disposal methods of the wastewater as described in section II.D.2.c., above. - 2) A demonstration that the Discharger has considered discharge to the sanitary sewer, groundwater infiltration, wastewater re-use, or other discharge options for the treated wastewater, and that it is infeasible to discharge to the sanitary sewer system, to re-use the treated wastewater, or to discharge the wastewater otherwise lawfully. - A description of the treatment system to be used for removing pollutants from the wastewater, including a diagram showing the treatment process in accordance with Section VII.I.
+(Engineering Design Report) - 4) The preventive maintenance procedures and schedule for the treatment system. - 5) The type of chemicals that will be used, if any, during the operation and maintenance of the treatment system.